msc-acse/acse-9-independent-research-project-L519159123/README.md

 - Install [PyTorch](http://pytorch.org and) 0.4+ and other dependencies (e.g., torchvision, [visdom](https://github.com/facebookresearch/visdom) and [dominate](https://github.com/Knio/dominate)).
   - For pip users, please type the command `pip install -r requirements.txt`.
   - For Conda users, we provide a installation script `./scripts/conda_deps.sh`.
 Alternatively, you can create a new Conda environment using `conda env create -f environment.yml`.
-  - For Docker users, we provide the pre-built Docker image and Dockerfile.
-Please refer to our [Docker](docs/docker.md) page.

 ### pix2pix train/test